Skip to main content

 4.5. openInstance: Viewing Process Details

 The openInstance action navigates the user to the detailed "Instance View" for a given process instance, typically opening it in a new browser tab.
 This view provides a complete audit trail, showing the process history, current status, associated data, and any errors.
+This is perfect for providing "drill-down" capabilities from dashboards, reports, or list views.
+When a user sees a summary of many process instances, this action lets them click on a specific one to investigate its full history and details.

 Configuration